MatthewHaas19/FrontEnd-Project/README.md

 4 - Go in the FrontEnd-Project Folder
 5 - Download latest version of NodeJS here: https://nodejs.org/en/download/
 6 - Install the npm package manager: npm install -g npm@latest (Type it in the terminal, if it fails run it as administrator).
-7 - Install the angular CLI: npm install -g @angular/cli
+7 - Install the angular CLI: npm install -g @angular/cli 8 - Install angular-devkit/build-angular as dev dependency : npm install --save-dev @angular-devkit/build-angular

 Now the command ng is available, so you can run the app: